Raising Money for Local Animals in Need

 We are always in need of volunteers to help us with our collections – all we ask is 2 hours of your time and friendly dogs are very welcome!
 We know that there are a lot of animal loves in Suffolk and we hope some of you will be able to help us raise money for animals in need.

-We have the following collections coming up where we need your help:
+We have the following collections coming up until the end of the year where we need your help

 - Co-op at Eye on 29th November